 B. Emphasis on Italian Studies

 Honors Program in ItalianTo be eligible to participate in the honors program, majors must have a cumulative grade point average of 3.00 and an average of 3.50 in Italian through the junior year.
-An eligible student wishing to write a senior thesis must find a faculty member of the Italian program to act as thesis advisor.
+An eligible student will wrie write a senior thesis with a faculty member of the Italian program to act as thesis advisor.
 The student must submit a proposal of a project in writing to the program coordinator.
 Deadline for submission of the proposal for fall semester is April 30 and for spring semester is November 30.
 Final selection of candidates and topics is determined by an honors committee.
 Students selected for the program must enroll in ITL 495 for the semester in which the thesis is written.
 The thesis is evaluated by the thesis advisor, another member of the Italian program, and a third reader from outside the Italian program.
 For further information consult the director of undergraduate studies

 For the graduate programs in Italian click here